Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

 Cranachan Recipe Page on Undiscovered Scotland: The Ultimate Online Guide.

 - Cranachan Recipe

-How to easily make Cranachan with raspberries using this traditional Scottish dessert recipe with list of ingredients and step by step instructions
+How to easily make Cranachan with raspberries using this traditional Scottish dessert recipe with a list of ingredients and step-by-step instructions.

 © 2010 Gordon Hamilton